aportela/esp32-server-dashboard/README.md

 | NET DOWN (DYNAMIC) | 29    | Y-axis automatically auto-scales with values ​​over time                                |
 | NET UP (DYNAMIC)   | 30    | Y-axis automatically auto-scales with values ​​over time                                |

+#### NOTES:

+- Not all blocks are supported on all operating systems.
-NOTE: All network blocks have the limit values ​​(y-axis) set with units of bits/sec but the current value is displayed with bytes/sec.
+- All network blocks have the limit values ​​(y-axis) set with units of bits/sec but the current value is displayed with bytes/sec.
 In addition, all network blocks share the same interface (support for multiple interfaces is not available at this time).

 ## Working screenshots / photos